mozancetin/JPGInjector/README.md

 # JPG Injector
 injector for injecting text, png and exe into a jpg file with python

-This static class allows us to place text, png photos and exe on jpg photos.
+This static class allows you to place text, png photos and exe on jpg photos.
 There are no discernible differences in the JPG photo apart from the size.

 **NOTE: JPGs injected with this program cannot be restored with this program.
 So if you are going to inject to an important JPG photo, make sure you have a copy of the photo.**